Batch ETL vs Streaming ETL: The Only Guide You Need

 4. Select Execute Command for the Action.

-5. Specify the Command text.
+5. Specify the Command Text.

 Using Skyvia Data Flow to Load Salesforce Data to Azure SQL Database 3

-1. Click the Data Flow component.
+1. Click the Data Flow component to start.

 2. Click Open Data Flow.
 Then, a new page will appear with a blank Data Flow.